blue-oil/blueoil/docs/tutorial/image_seg.md

     $ ./blueoil.sh init

-This is an example of initialization.
+This is an example of the initialization procedure.

 ```
 #### Generate config ####